Elchintoun History, Family Crest & Coats of Arms

 Early History of the Elchintoun family

 This web page shows only a small excerpt of our Elchintoun research.
 Another 79 words (6 lines of text) covering the years 160 and 1600 are included under the topic Early Elchintoun History in all our PDF Extended History products and printed products wherever possible.

 Elchintoun Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Elchintoun are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Elchintoun include Elkinton, Alkington, Elchington and others.

 Early Notables of the Elchintoun family (pre 1700)

 More information is included under the topic Early Elchintoun Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Elchintoun family to the New World and Oceana
+Migration of the Elchintoun family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Elchintoun, or a variant listed above: William Elkinton, who settled in Virginia in 1637; Thomas Elkington, a bonded passenger who arrived in America in 1736; George Elkington, who was on record in New Jersey in 1738.